pfultz2/Tick/README.md

     );
 };
 ```
-And the we can use a simple requires clause in our functions:
+And then we can use a simple requires clause in our functions:
 ```cpp
 template<class T, TICK_REQUIRES(is_incrementable<T>())>
 void increment(T& x)